 The Director of Admissions and Student Services of the School of Graduate Studies shall serve as the Secretary of the Academic Appeal Board.

-For an appeal, the Chair, the other faculty member and the graduate student will be selected from a panel of seven faculty members and seven graduate students (or alternates).
+For an appeal, the Chair, the other faculty member and the graduate student will be selected from a panel of eight faculty members and eight graduate students (or alternates).

-Step 1: If a student wishes to question an academic decision, other than those relating to thesis outcomes or an allegation of academic dishonesty, an appeal must first be made informally to the instructor or body whose decision is being questioned.
+Step 1: If a student wishes to question an academic decision, other than those relating to thesis outcomes or an allegation of a departure from academic integrity, an appeal must first be made informally to the instructor or body whose decision is being questioned.
 The students must ensure that the instructor or body is aware of all the facts which the student believes should bear upon the reconsideration of the decision.
 This should be done within two weeks of the receipt of the decision.
-If the student is reluctant to approach the instructor or body personally, he or she may seek the assistance of a University Grievance Advisor or other university advisor to do so on his or her behalf.
+If the student is reluctant to approach the instructor or body personally, he or she may seek the assistance of a University Advisor, the Student Advisors of the Society for Graduate and Professional Students, the Coordinator, Dispute Resolution Mechanisms of the University Secretariat Office or other university advisor to do so on his or her behalf.

 Step 2: If the student is unable to resolve the problem by informal discussion, and the student is not satisfied with the outcome of Step 1, an appeal may be lodged with the department/program Head or Coordinator of Graduate Studies who will immediately inform the department/program Head.
 The Head must respond to the appeal within two weeks of receiving the appeal.

 Step 3: If the student is not satisfied with the outcome of Step 2, he or she should seek the assistance of an Associate Dean of the School of Graduate Studies within two weeks of receiving the written response from the Head or Coordinator of Graduate Studies under Step 2.
 The Associate Dean will meet with the student as soon as possible thereafter.
 The Associate Dean shall provide a written response within two weeks of meeting with the student.